YokoChan0/Tech4MentalHealth/README.md

 * Solving the problem of Imbalanced data
 * Data Preparation
 * Training Data with SVC model
-* evaluation of the model
+* Evaluation of the model
 * Testing the model